Calling Endpoints from JavaScript

 DefaultCorsPolicyService

-Section titled “DefaultCorsPolicyService”If you wish to hard-code a set of allowed origins, then there is a pre-built ICorsPolicyService
+Section titled “DefaultCorsPolicyService”If you wish to hard-code a set of allowed origins, then there is a pre-built ICorsPolicyService implementation

-you can use called DefaultCorsPolicyService
+you can use called DefaultCorsPolicyService.

-This would be configured as a singleton in DI, and hard-coded with its AllowedOrigins
+This would be configured as a singleton in DI, and hard-coded with its AllowedOrigins collection, or setting the flag

-to allow all origins.
+AllowAll to true to allow all origins.

-For example, in ConfigureServices
+For example, in ConfigureServices:

 builder.Services.AddSingleton<ICorsPolicyService>((container) =>{ var logger = container.GetRequiredService<ILogger<DefaultCorsPolicyService>>();